 Plasticity in Dormancy: Insects are constantly monitoring their external, as well as internal, conditions and using that information to make life history decisions.
-Generally, insects respond to the stress of depleted environmental resources (food, water or suitable temperatures) through dormancy.
+Generally, insects respond to the stress of depleted environmental resources (food, water, suitable temperatures, or even other environmental parameters) through dormancy.
 Dormancy resulting from an immediate response to stress (quiescence) is a temporary state of reduced activity and one that can occur at any point during the life history of an insect.
 Alternatively, diapause is a type of dormancy that pre-empts reduced availability of resources, is genetically programmed, and while diapause may occur at any point during an insects life history, the life stage sensitive to the initiation of diapause within a species is consistent (Bale and Hayward 2010).
 Across different species, the genotype responsible for the pleiotropic effects of diapause is variable and the initiation of this genetic programming can be either obligate or facultative.
 Obligate diapause is a form of genetically programmed dormancy that does not require prompting by any external conditions but rather this type of diapause is part of a continuous development life history (Koštál 2006, Hut et al. 2013).
-Facultative diapause is also a genetically programmed developmental trajectory, however facultative diapause is not a requisite developmental stage and it is initiated by some external factor such as photoperiod.
+Facultative diapause is also a genetically programmed developmental trajectory, however facultative diapause is not a requisite developmental stage and it is initiated by the animals cuing in on some external factor, such as photoperiod.
 However, once initiated, diapause is defined as being a life history trajectory that is genetically predetermined and photoperiod is generally both necessary and sufficient in to induce the diapausing phenotype across many species of insects (Koštál 2006).
 For those insects that whose diapause is facultative, photoperiod is a relatively common cue used to approximate seasonal changes in resource availability because it is predictability variable across large time scales.
 It is during an insects sensitive period, the genetically predetermined point during an insect’s life history when they are sensitive to photoperiod, when they are physiologically competent to respond to changes in photoperiod by shifting away from direct development and towards diapause (Koštál 2006, Bale and Hayward 2010).
 During diapause, many insects suppress their metabolism, reduce their respiration, and suspend development to conserve energy and reduce energy consumption.
 Those insects that diapause feed very little or not at all during diapause and many do not feed after diapause ends, thus it is imperative that these insects begin diapause with enough resources to survive this stressful period and that they manage the resources they have stored to meet the requirements for metamorphosis and reproduction after diapause ends (Hahn and Denlinger 2007, Sinclair 2015).
 Accumulating enough resources, prior to their decline in the environment, is paramount if an insect is to survive the energetic demands of diapause.